MazeFX/C42_API_proxy_challenge/README.md

 ### Personal thoughts
 I am very excited about doing this challenge.
 It's my first piece of coding based on a 'real' type of assigment.
 I'm already having a sence of drive to accomplish the challenge.
 I have a few concerns though, will my code quality be good enough?
 Will it matter that things will take a bit longer to accomplish since I don't have that much of spare time.
 Will my code work in the end?
 I had my fair share of problems with working in different environments already and since my windows laptop desided to die on me only 2 weeks ago I'm having trouble setting up a new environment on my old desktop pc at such short notice.
 Also will it work if someone else tries to use it?

+Because of my current personal situation I'm afraid for needing to much time to complete this challenge.
+On a normal working day I have about 1 hour of time to spend on this challenge if all goes well and I already spent 2 days migrating my development environment to my older 32bit desktop.
+There is no time frame provided with the challenge so I'm setting one for myself just to keep the pressure on.
+I have until next friday (7-10-2016) to work on this challenge before turning in the code I have.
+Until that time it is important for myself that I keep things nice and tidy and don't take shortcuts just to make the deadline.